yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 {{{
-iptables -A INPUT -i br-lan -j ACCEPT iptables -A INPUT -o br-lan -j ACCEPT
+iptables -A INPUT -i br-lan -j ACCEPT iptables -A OUTPUT -o br-lan -j ACCEPT
 }}}
 then reboot and everthing should be working.